Listen to the More Recipes About Music & Food Spotify Playlist

 I now gladly admit I was wrong though I still find the cult following a bit silly.
 It’s a brilliant piece of hardware, but not particularly revolutionary or life-changing.
 Much like any device like this, everything it can do can be done in pots and pans on the stove.
 Its innovation lies in replacing a myriad of devices in one: slow cookers, rice cooker, pressure cooker, yogurt maker – hell the damn thing even has a “saute” mode so you can brown meat and slow cook in the same pot.
 Plus, it DOES make more complicated cooking tasks like perfect beans or rice MUCH easier and consistent.

-Technically, the first thing I made in the new toy was some rice for a batch of Kung Pao Fighting, but that was more due to Cherie wanting to try it out than actually testing the toy.
+Technically, the first thing I made in the new toy was some rice for a batch of Kung Pao Fighting, but that was more due to Cherie (of We Can Tour That fame) wanting to try it out than doing an actual cook test.
 For the first proper test, I went with pork.
 I spent quite a few years cooking pork for a living.
 Low and slow is pretty much the mantra for great juicy shreddable swine.
 Sure, there are tricks to speed things up a bit, but if you’re seeking really delicious pork shoulder, it’s going to take some time.

 So when a bit of research on Instant Pot pork claimed I could go from raw pork to juicy dinner in less than 2 hours cook time, I was truly skeptical.
 I could have chosen to go straight BBQ pork, but that seemed a bit too pedestrian.
 Plus, I had a couple of ideas for more Cuban leaning recipes.
 To be clear, I am NOT claiming this is Cuban Mojo Pork.
 It’s a soulful cover version with a bit of Southern BBQ seasoning and a touch of Latin heat.
 As with all of my recipes, it does not require any particularly difficult to find ingredients.
 These were all easily available at my local grocer and, thanks to winter citrus season, were incredibly fresh and cheap.
 As I live in a Latin neighborhood, I can usually find fairly cheap bone-in skin-on pork shoulder usually made into pernil around here.
 You can use the bone to make stock and the skin for some pork rinds.
 The rub recipe will make much more than you’ll need for this recipe, but it keeps great in an airtight container and is brilliant on chicken, beef, and pork.